DuendeInexistente/Cirque/ShortStories.md

 ---

 The doors of the restaurant opened with a bang.
 The patrons looked at the newcomer with a mix of emotions, then relaxed.
-Only the owner.
+Just the owner.

 Nitzan looked away from the griffon she was talking with, "Far away?"
 She asked curiously.
 He wasn't due for another day.